 Parag Khanna is a senior research fellow at the Centre on Asia and Globalisation at the Lee Kuan Yew School of Public Policy in Singapore.

-Khanna's latest book is "Connectography: Mapping the Future of Global Civilization" (2016).
-He is also co-author of "Hybrid Reality: Thriving in the Emerging Human-Technology Civilization" (2012), and author of "How to Run the World: Charting a Course to the Next Renaissance" (2011) and "The Second World: Empires and Influence in the New Global Order" (2008), which was translated into more than 20 languages.
+Khanna's latest book is "Technocracy in America: Rise of the Info-State" (2017).
+He is author of a trilogy of books on the future of world order including "Connectography: Mapping the Future of Global Civilization" (2016), "How to Run the World: Charting a Course to the Next Renaissance" (2011) and "The Second World: Empires and Influence in the New Global Order" (2008).
+He is also co-author of "Hybrid Reality: Thriving in the Emerging Human-Technology Civilization" (2012).

-He has been an adviser to the U.S. National Intelligence Council's Global Trends 2030 program, and served in the foreign policy advisory group to the Barack Obama for President campaign.
+Parag has been an adviser to the U.S. National Intelligence Council's Global Trends 2030 program.
 During 2007 he served in Iraq and Afghanistan as a senior geopolitical adviser to United States Special Operations Forces.
 From 2002-5, he was the Global Governance Fellow at the Brookings Institution; from 2000-2002 he worked at the World Economic Forum in Geneva; and from 1999-2000, he was a Research Associate at the Council on Foreign Relations in New York.

 Khanna holds a PhD in international relations from the London School of Economics, and Bachelors and Masters degrees from the School of Foreign Service at Georgetown University.

-He is a Young Global Leader of the World Economic Forum, a member of the Council on Foreign Relations, International Institute for Strategic Studies, and a Fellow of the Royal Geographical Society.
-In 2002 he was awarded the OECD Future Leaders Prize.
+He is a Young Global Leader of the World Economic Forum, serves on the Board of Trustees of the New Cities Foundation and is a Councillor of the American Geographical Society.

 Follow him on Twitter @paragkhanna